HHS-AHRQ/MEPS/SAS/README.md

 ### Manually

-In SAS 9.4, SAS transport (.ssp) files can be read in using PROC XCOPY.
+In SAS 9.4 or later, SAS transport (.ssp) files can be read in using PROC XCOPY.
 In the following example, the SAS transport file <b>h171.ssp</b> has been downloaded from the MEPS website, unzipped, and saved in the local directory '<b>C:\MEPS</b>' (click [here](../README.md#accessing-meps-hc-data) for details).
 ``` sas
 FILENAME in_h171 'C:\MEPS\h171.ssp';